-All airlines have Operations Control Centres which performs all functions required to ensure a safe and punctual schedule is delivered across the network, whilst meeting customers’ expectations regarding reliability and punctuality.
+All airlines and the RAF have Operations Control Centres which performs all functions required to ensure a safe and punctual schedule is delivered across the network, whilst meeting customers’ expectations regarding reliability and punctuality.

 There are also other companies that focus on flight support solutions, both in the commercial and business/private aviation sectors globally.
 The organisations will specialise in certain operational functions that are listed below.
 Some of these companies are smaller SME’s and recruit individuals with a passion for the industry at an entry level, so would be ideally suited to early career professionals or those seeking a career change into aviation.

 You will often work closely with all other departments and external agents to manage the daily flying programme taking responsibility for monitoring, pre-empting and reacting to live daily operational occurrences.

 Maintaining a flight watch on all flights during the shift

 Liaising with all handling agents keeping them up to date with the daily schedule and any disruptions that may occur

 Crew rostering for all relevant flights